-Mangroves (Sunderbans): The vast majority of mangrove forests occur in the southwest in the Sunderbans region, forming the largest mangrove forest in the world, with other natural mangroves along the rest of the coastline and at Chittagong.
-The Sunderbuns area is a deltaic swamp formed by silt transported over time by the Ganges River system.
+Mangroves (Sundarbans): The vast majority of mangrove forests occur in the southwest in the Sundarbans region, forming the largest mangrove forest in the world, with other natural mangroves along the rest of the coastline and at Chittagong.
+The Sundarbuns area is a deltaic swamp formed by silt transported over time by the Ganges River system.
 The total national area of mangroves has increased largely through planting to a national total of 531,000 ha in 2014 from 460,000 in 1990 (GoB 2015).
 Coastal erosion has eliminated some of these plantations, however.
-The Sunderbans mangroves have decreased slightly in area from 4015 km2 in 1990 to 3963 km2 in 2005, but have been mostly constant in size since the 1970s, on a total area of 6017 km2.
+The Sundarbans mangroves have decreased slightly in area from 4015 km2 in 1990 to 3963 km2 in 2005, but have been mostly constant in size since the 1970s, on a total area of 6017 km2.
+Rahman (2013) showed that Sundarbans forest had been lost due to coastal erosion since 1980s with a rate of 394 ha/year in the 1980s, 1131 ha/year in the 1990s and 698 ha/year in the 2000s.
 The mangroves are dominated by Heritiera fomes, with another 24 species of mangrove, and there is a highly diverse fauna (840 species) and flora (334 species) on the area (Rahman et al. 2010), many of which are endangered.
-About 4 million people depend directly on mangroves for their livelihoods (Spalding et al. 2010), with 3.5 million of these relying on the Sunderbans area (Uddin et al. 2013).
-Mangrove forests in Bangladesh are being generally degraded from over-exploitation, deforestation, land reclamation, increased salination from reduced upstream water flow, and pollution.
+About 4 million people depend directly on mangroves for their livelihoods (Spalding et al. 2010), with 3.5 million of these relying on the Sundarbans area (Uddin et al. 2013).
+Major causes of the deforestation of the mangrove in the vicinity of settlements are related to the growing need for food, fuel, and shelter (Rahman et al., 2013).
+Mangrove forests in Bangladesh are also being generally degraded from over-exploitation, deforestation, land reclamation, increased salination from reduced upstream water flow, and pollution.
 Large areas of the headwaters have been cleared for fish and shrimp farming resulting in pollution by chemical into the mangroves.
 Top-dying disease has also become a concern, with many trees affected each year (Iftekhar and Islam 2004).
 There has been a decline in stem density of mangrove species in the natural stands, mostly as a result of this disease.
 Mangroves provide an important ecological service by protecting the land from tidal storm surges as a result of typhoons, which, in large part, is why so much coastal planting has been done.
 Although there is planting of mangroves in the area, the vast majority of regeneration is natural.
 Assisted natural regeneration (5,000 hectares) and enrichment planting (10,000 hectares) under the Sundarbans Biodiversity Conservation Project were implemented, with financial assistance from the Asian Development Bank.
 The mangroves are harvested to supply paper and hardwood mills as well as other industries such as boat-building, and used for local fuelwood.